Muaath5/website/_posts/2023-08-04-laravel_aws.md

-# Deploy Laravel on AWS Elastic Beanstalk
+---
+title: 'Laravel on AWS'
+description: 'Using Elastic Beanstalk'
+lang: en
+tags: [web, hosting]
+---
 ## Notes
 - In this tutorial, I will use Ubuntu system always
 - If it was useful, give it a star